signorpipo/wle-ppefault/wle_ppefault/wle_ppefault/README.md

 # Overview

-Template project for the [Wonderland Engine](https://wonderlandengine.com/).
+Default template project for the [Wonderland Engine](https://wonderlandengine.com/).

 The project includes the [PP library](https://github.com/SignorPipo/wle_pp).

+If u prefer to start with a more elaborated template project that uses the PP library, you can use one of the [pplayground templates](https://github.com/SignorPipo/wle_pplaygrounds) instead.

 A collection of assets that can be useful while working with the Wonderland Engine (like gamepads 3D models) can be found [here](https://github.com/SignorPipo/wle_assets).